mehak2805/Gesture-controller/README.md

 # Gesture-controller
-This is an Machine Learning Project.
+This is a Machine Learning Project.